KeroKeeero/Home-Planet/README.md

 Language: Godot

-Name: Home Planet
+Name: Home_Planet

-Purpose: Home planet is a open world cozy sim that generates a random planet for players to build a base and explore
+Purpose: Home planet is a open world cozy sim that generates a random planet for players to build a community and explore.
+The planets are procidually generated with 4 biomes, *insert biomes here*.
+The game

 Updates: